 Whatever the case, this spiced orange pound cake is dense, moist, and flavored just perfectly with orange juice, zest, and ground nutmeg for a dessert calling to all you citrus lovers out there.
 Instead of a glaze I opted for a simple confectioners’ sugar dusting, but with a twist.
 I stirred a pinch of ground cinnamon into the confectioners’ sugar before dusting it through a sifter so the sugar and spice (literally) was evenly dispersed.
 I think I’ll be tucking this powdered sugar/cinnamon idea in my back pocket for future desserts, too!
 And/or pancakes, waffles, toast…

-- 11 tbsp unsalted butter (1 stick and 3 tbsp), at room temperature
+- 11 tbsp unsalted butter, at room temperature

 - 1 cup plus 2 tbsp granulated sugar